evmts/tevm-monorepo/bundler/rollup/docs/README.md

 The typescript can then go ahead and use the artifacts however it pleases

-## Usage in @evmts/core
+## Usage in @tevm/core

-See full [evms-core](https://github.com/evmts/evmts-monorepo-monorepo/tree/main/docs/evmts) for how it's used in evmts.
+See full [evms-core](https://github.com/evmts/tevm-monorepo-monorepo/tree/main/docs/tevm) for how it's used in tevm.
 This plugin can be used in other repos as well.

 ## Usage in other libraries

-Currently only `@evmts/core` is using this but this could easily be adapted or extended for other libraries.
+Currently only `@tevm/core` is using this but this could easily be adapted or extended for other libraries.

 ## Autocompletion and Typesafety

-For typesafety and autocompletion in your editor add [@evmts/ts-plugin](https://github.com/evmts/evmts-monorepo/tree/main/ts-plugin) to your tsconfig.json.
+For typesafety and autocompletion in your editor add [@tevm/ts-plugin](https://github.com/evmts/tevm-monorepo/tree/main/ts-plugin) to your tsconfig.json.

 **Custom Ts plugins are for developer experience only**